The Best Online Colleges in Iowa

 Established less than two months after Iowa joined the United States as a state in 1847, the University of Iowa is the state’s oldest university.
 The university established the first law school west of the Mississippi River.
 The space–grant university has over 20,000 students in attendance and over 200 degree programs spanning 11 academic colleges.

-The University of Iowa offers a number of online baccalaureate, master’s and certificate programs entirely online.
+The University of Iowa offers several online baccalaureate, master’s and certificate programs entirely online.
 Bachelor’s degree options include social work and nursing.
 Master’s degree offerings include educational leadership and the arts.
 Certifications include public health and online teaching.

 Founded as Briar Cliff College in 1930, Briar Cliff University is among the leading online colleges in Iowa.
 Located just outside Sioux City, Iowa, the private Franciscan institution provides online degree completion and graduate programs to students across the globe.
 Online programs in accounting, operations management, business administration, health sciences, social work, and nursing provide students with an opportunity to earn a bachelor’s degree.
 Graduate programs in management, health administration, and nursing are also available online, with the required hours for credit completion ranging from 33 to 44.
 Briar Cliff also offers an online program for a doctorate in nursing.